StanleyN1/website/_pages/personal.md

 <br>
 <br>

 I love travelling and experiencing different cultures!
-Whether its going hiking in the jungle in Uganda (pictured here) or sipping esspresso in Italy, the world has so much to offer.
+Whether its going hiking in the jungle in Uganda (pictured here) or sipping esspresso in Italy, the world, its nature, and people are beautiful.